Reproducible-Science-Curriculum/publication-RR-Jupyter/exporting_the_notebook.md

 The PDF format is primarily used for paper-based output.
 It contains information about the paper size and the margins.
 It can be displayed on a webpage but it is somewhat like posting an image.

+You would use the PDF format if you were interested in printing a copy of your notebook for hand-written comments or for sending to co-authors for reading and commenting in tools like Adobe Acrobat.

 ## HTML

 The HTML format is the native format for the internet.
 It does not contain information about printing on paper usually.
 Exporting to this format is a popular means of posting content to the web.

+If you have a website that you manage, publishing to HTML can make it easy to add your notebook as a page to a website.

 ## Markdown